-On February 18, 2012, the Company's Gaming Compliance Committee concluded a year-long investigation after receiving an independent report by Freeh, Sporkin & Sullivan, LLP (the "Freeh Report") detailing, among other things, numerous prima facie violations of the U.S. Foreign Corrupt Practices Act by Aruze USA, Inc. (which at the time was a stockholder of the Company), Universal Entertainment Corporation, Aruze USA, Inc.'s parent company, and Kazuo Okada, the majority shareholder of Universal Entertainment Corporation, who is also a member of our Board of Directors and was at the time a director of Wynn Macau, Limited.
+On February 18, 2012, Wynn Resorts' Gaming Compliance Committee concluded an investigation after receiving an independent report by Freeh, Sporkin & Sullivan, LLP (the "Freeh Report") detailing a pattern of misconduct by Aruze USA, Inc., at the time a stockholder of Wynn Resorts, Universal Entertainment Corporation, Aruze USA, Inc.'s parent company, and Kazuo Okada, the majority shareholder of Universal Entertainment Corporation, who is also a member of Wynn Resorts' Board of Directors and was at the time a director of Wynn Macau, Limited.
+The factual record presented in the Freeh Report included evidence that Aruze USA, Inc., Universal Entertainment Corporation and Mr. Okada had provided valuable items to certain foreign gaming officials who were responsible for regulating gaming in a jurisdiction in which entities controlled by Mr. Okada were developing a gaming resort.
+Mr. Okada has denied the impropriety of such conduct to members of the Board of Directors of Wynn Resorts, and has refused to acknowledge the Company's anti-bribery policies and has refused to participate in the training all other directors have received concerning these policies.

-Based on the Freeh Report, the Company's Board of Directors determined that Aruze USA, Inc., Universal Entertainment Corporation and Mr. Okada are "unsuitable" under Article VII of the Wynn Resorts articles of incorporation.
-The Board was unanimous (other than Mr. Okada) in its determination.
-The Board of Directors also requested that Mr. Okada resign as a director of the Company and recommended that Mr. Okada be removed as a member of the board of directors of Wynn Macau, Limited.
-On February 18, 2012, Mr. Okada was removed from the board of directors of Wynn Las Vegas Capital Corp., a wholly owned subsidiary of Wynn Resorts.
+Based on the Freeh Report, the Board of Directors of Wynn Resorts determined that Aruze USA, Inc., Universal Entertainment Corporation and Mr. Okada are "unsuitable persons" under Article VII of the Company's articles of incorporation.
+The Board of Directors was unanimous (other than Mr. Okada) in its determination.
+The Board of Directors also requested that Mr. Okada resign as a director of Wynn Resorts (under Nevada corporation law, a board of directors does not have the power to remove a director) and recommended that Mr. Okada be removed as a member of the board of directors of Wynn Macau, Limited.
+In addition, on February 18, 2012, Mr. Okada was removed from the board of directors of Wynn Las Vegas Capital Corp., an indirect wholly owned subsidiary of Wynn Resorts.